Kathy Kelley, Ph.D.

 - How to conduct marketing and consumer research

 - HORT 410W.
 Issues in Landscape Contracting (3 credits).
-This course is co-taught with Dr. James Sellmer, associate professor of ornamental horticulture, in the fall of each year.
-The goal of the course is to provide students with a perspective on business management, regulatory, and environmental issues facing the landscape contracting profession.
-Landscape contractors, industry representatives, and related are invited to speak with and discuss their experiences, issues they face, and expectations of future employees and business owners.
+The goal of this course is to provide students with a perspective on business management, regulatory, and environmental issues impacting the landscape contracting profession.

 New Zealand Sabbatical.
 From February 1 through July 23, 2011, I was on sabbatical in New Zealand to investigate consumer attitudes and behavior with respect to wine preferences and consumption.
 I completed this objective by conducting research in collaboration with faculty at Lincoln University, Lincoln, New Zealand.
 New Zealand, a nation distant from large primary markets, has been able to encourage a sizeable grape production and processing industry and to command a respectable international presence, all lessons applicable to the U.S. and state wine industries.
 New Zealand has been recognized as “one of those countries whose star is rising” in the wine world http://bit.ly/pTUlM , with the country’s Sauvignon Blanc “acclaimed throughout the world as the definitive benchmark style for the varietal” www.nzwine.com/winestyle/blanc.php and aiming for similar standards for its Pinot Noir.
 Project outcomes will benefit domestic winery and vineyard owners and operators by providing a solid comparative perspective on how another nation’s wine industry is reacting to current global economies and positioning itself for sustainability.
 This comparative perspective will also allow me to introduce valuable international benchmarks and examples into my teaching and extension programs.

-Short Term Study Abroad Courses.
-On three separate occasions, I have collaborated with horticulture (James Sellmer) and landscape contracting faculty (Martin McGann and Dan Stearns) to develop short-term study abroad experiences for our students.
+Short-Term Study Abroad Courses.
+On four separate occasions, I have collaborated with horticulture (James Sellmer) and landscape contracting faculty (Martin McGann and Dan Stearns) to develop short-term study abroad experiences for our students.
 Specifically, I have been involved in developing course outlines, contributing to delivering pre-trip content, organizing and reviewing student projects, helping with travel logistics, and serving as a marketing and consumer research source on the tour.

 - Agribusiness Dutch Horticulture Study Tour, 2006